Updated: Dec 25, 2021

 This is the memorial of their God.
 He made Himself known to them by bringing them up out of Egypt.

 Further proof is seen at the sin of the golden calf at the foot of Mt.
 Sinai.
 Exodus 32:4,

 “And he received them at their hand, and fashioned it with a graving tool, after he had made it a molten calf: and they said, These be thy gods, O Israel, which brought thee up out of the land of Egypt.”

 Still proof is in I Kings 12:28, “Whereupon the king took counsel, and made two calves of gold, and said unto them, It is too much for you to go up to Jerusalem: behold thy gods, O Israel, which brought thee up out of the land of Egypt.”

 Notice how in both of these circumstances they tried to tie their calves to “the god that brought you out of Egypt”.
 In essence they were saying, these golden calves are YHVH.
 Not so, we must not be deceived!
 We must REMEMBER the first commandment/Word - “I am the LORD (YHVH) thy God, which have brought thee out of the land of Egypt, out of the house of bondage.”
 This is His MEMORIAL forever!

 In the future YHVH will deliver His people from their bondage through His Son, Yeshua HaMashiach (Jesus Christ), who’s very name means salvation.

-Please join us on Facebook, USA.Life, and visit and subscribe to our YouTube channel at:
+Please join us on Facebook and visit and subscribe to our YouTube channel at: